wp-plugins/add-actions-and-filters/readme.txt

 Add PHP Code to create your own Actions and Filters.

 Provides a place to add your code that is more convenient than putting it in your theme's functions.php file.

+Add your code in the administration area -> <strong>Tools</strong> -> <strong>Add Actions and Filters</strong>

+What this plugin?
 Existing WordPress documentation suggests adding your own functions and filters in the theme's functions.php file.
 This is not a good idea because

 * If you upgrade your theme, this file can be overwritten and
 * if you change your theme then you need to add the same code to that theme as well.